 Tide tables and solunar tables for sport fishers in Cape Hotham.
 Find out the forecast for high tides and low tides before setting out to fish, and other fishing-related data such as the lunar phase, tidal coefficient, sun and moon rising and setting times, hours of maximum fish activity, weather conditions in Cape Hotham ...

 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 1:45 am and the next high tide will be at 2:45 pm.
-The first low tide was at 8:05 am and the next low tide will be at 8:30 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 6:05 am and the next high tide at 5:40 pm.
+The only low tide of the day was at 12:35 pm.

 The lunar phase is a Waxing Gibbous.
-Today we have 12 hours and 49 minutes of sun.
-The solar transit is at 12:39 pm and the length of time the moon will be visible will be 11 hours and 19 minutes.
+Today we had 11 hours and 35 minutes of sun.
+The solar transit was at 12:51 pm and the length of time the moon will be visible will be 12 hours and 2 minutes.

-The tidal coefficient today is 60 (average).
-At noon the tidal coefficient increases to 63 to end the day with a tidal coefficient of 65.
-The tide heights today are 3.8 m, 1.2 m, 3.7 m and 1.9 m.
+The tidal coefficient today is 92.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient increases to 97 to end the day with a tidal coefficient of 100.
+The tide heights today are 3.9 m, 1.6 m and 3.4 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Cape Hotham which is of 4.7 m and a minimum height of 0.0 m.

-The solunar fishing calendar in Cape Hotham tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Cape Hotham tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Cape Hotham.
 The times are generated in local time in Northern Territory.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: